markasch/DT-tbx-v1/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-This is the companion website for... a short description of the [book](https://www.siam.org/publications/books/book-series) will go here.
+This is the companion website for **A Toolbox for Digital Twins: from Model-based to Data-driven**.
+A  short description of the [book](https://www.siam.org/publications/books/book-series) will go here.

 A short biography will be placed here.
 Link to my [homepage](http://masch.perso.math.cnrs.fr).